Evolve Resources for Potter and Perry's Fundamentals of Nursing ANZ edition, 6th Edition

 Jackie Crisp, RN, PhD, Adjunct Professor, Faculty of Health, University of Technology, Sydney, Clint Douglas, RN, PhD, Senior Lecturer, School of Nursing, Queensland University of Technology, Brisbane, Geraldine Rebeiro, RN, RM, BEd, BAppSc (AdvNursing), MEd, PhD (candidate), Lecturer and Course Coordinator BNursing (Melbourne), Academic Liaison, St Vincent’s Hospital, Melbourne

-School of Nursing, Midwifery and Paramedicine, Australian Catholic University, Melbourne and Donna Waters, RN, BA, MPH, PhD, FACN, Dean, Faculty of Nursing and Midwifery (Sydney Nursing School), The University of Sydney, Sydney
+School of Nursing, Midwifery and Paramedicine, Australian Catholic University, Melbourne and Donna Waters, RN, BA, MPH, PhD, FACN, Professor and Academic Advisor, Faculty of Medicine and Health, The University of Sydney, Sydney, NSW